 Analogously, the edge level differential privacy is defined by requiring \eqref{eq:DF} for any two networks $A$ and $A'$ with only one difference in $\ecal(A)$ and $\ecal(A')$.
 The above definitions have been also discussed in several previous frameworks \citep{hay2009accurate,kasiviswanathan2013analyzing,karwa2016inference,imola2021locally,hehir2022consistent,guo2023privacy, chang2024edge}.
 Intuitively, one should not be able to infer an individual's identity from the released network data under the definition of node level differential privacy.
 In contrast, edge level privacy refers to protection against inferring the existence of an edge.
 It is not difficult to see that node-level DP provides strictly stronger privacy guarantees than edge-level DP \citep{kasiviswanathan2013analyzing}.
 Technically, for an individual $i \in \vcal(A)$, NDP protects $i$'s relationship with all other individuals $j$'s in the network, $j \in \vcal(A)$, $j \neq i$.
 In other words, the output $\mcal(A)$ should remain ``similar" when an entire row and column of $A$ has been changed (to an arbitrary degree).
 Our goal is to design \emph{a network-releasing mechanism $\mcal$} satisfying the NDP definition above.
 Meanwhile, the released network $\mcal(A)$ would provably preserve network properties of the original $A$ under the privacy budget.

-\subsection{General latent space models}
+\subsection{General Latent Space Models}

 We now proceed to introduce a class of statistical models for network data, referred to as the \emph{latent space model}.
 We first introduce the design of our GRAND mechanism based on this model.
 And later we will demonstrate that our NDP guarantee still holds without the model.
 The idea of latent space has been widely used in random networks, and was first formally introduced by \cite{hoff2002latent}.
-In this work, we adopt a slightly more general form than that in \cite{hoff2002latent}, though the model class is defined based on the same idea.

-\begin{defi}[General latent space model] We say that $A$ is a network generated from the general latent space model if there exists a distribution $F$ (unknown) on $\mathbb{R}^d$ and a known symmetric generative function $W: \mathbb{R}^d\times \mathbb{R}^d\to[0,1]$ such that $A$ can be generated through the procedure below:
+\begin{defi}[General Latent Space Model] We say that $A$ is a network generated from the general latent space model if there exists a distribution $F$ (unknown) on $\mathbb{R}^d$ and a known symmetric generative function $W: \mathbb{R}^d\times \mathbb{R}^d\to[0,1]$ such that $A$ can be generated as below:

 \end{defi} Here $Z_1,...,Z_N$ are latent vectors corresponding to nodes $1,\ldots,N$, respectively, and $d$ denotes the dimension of the latent space.
 The above model encapsulates a series of popular models as special cases.
 We illustrate a few examples here.